jarofjam/Pulpo/README.md

 # Pulpo
 An extensible application for generalization and automation of the process of solving problems of employees.
 ## General description
-<p>The main idea of the project is to create a single interface and a handler for all corporate problems that may arise from an employee, whether it is a broken printer, an application for raising a subordinate or an application for technical support.</p>
+<p>The main idea of the project is to create a single interface and a handler for all corporate problems that may arise from an employee, whether it is a broken printer, an application for raising a subordinate, or an application for technical support.</p>
-<p>The application consists of a set of connected blocks, each of which performs its task, for example, a block that supports the system of typical requests, a block that works with tags or block that performs automated requests.</p>
+<p>The application consists of a set of connected blocks, each of which performs its task, for example, a block that supports the system of typical requests, a block that works with tags, or a block that performs automated requests.</p>
 <p>The main advantage of the system becomes possible due to two factors:<br>
 - all requests that are processed are created by people working in the same place and atmosphere;<br>
 - all requests go through one place.<br>